kb2ma/docs/shared/cloud-block/secretStore/aws.md

-AWS Secrets Manager requires these environment variable to access secret values.
+A secret store itself also requires some setup and authentication values to allow access to its secrets.
+These values *must* be provided as balena Environment Variables.
+AWS Secrets Manager requires the environment variables below.

 | Variable                | Notes                                                                             |